 —An EHT Ranging NDP is indicated by setting the PPDU Type and Compression mode subfield of the U-SIG to 1.
 The EHT Ranging NDP only supports EHT U-SIG bandwidth subfield values of 320 MHz-1 and 320 MHz-2.

 In the EHT Ranging NDP, the 242-tone RUs overlapping the 20 MHz channels that are signaled as punctured through the Punctured Channel Indication field of the U-SIG field are punctured.
-The allowed punctured patterns are TBD.

 TGbk Editor: Change the following subclause: